prateek-py/Chess-opening-moves/README.md

 ![bullet](Images/bullet.png)

-I would like to point out that out of the top 50 players provided by the leaderboard, many players haven't played much games(some only play important online tournaments and don't play casual online chess ), so the results could have a bias towards those players that have played more games.
+I would like to point out that out of the top 50 players provided by the leaderboard, many players haven't played a lot of games(some only play important online tournaments and don't play casual online chess ), so the results could have a bias towards those players that have played more games.
 Ex- GM Hikaru has played a lot of games, but GM Ding Liren hasn't played much.
-But most players have atleast 100 games, that's why I have fetched 100 games per player only.
+But most players have atleast 100 games, that's why I have only fetched 100 games per player.

 ## How to do the same